Update on COVID-19

 - Stay as socially distant as possible for the first few days after the break.
 If you pick up anything while on break, you likely aren't to experience symptoms (if you do at all) for several days after.

 - Again, listen to your body.
-If you have any symptoms of COVID-19, isolate immediately, seek medical care, and report to CTX using the COVID-19 Case Reporting Form.
+If you have any symptoms of COVID-19, isolate immediately, seek medical care.

 The name of the game is avoiding close contact